 In the clear.
 To sequester more carbon from this world than we emit into it is the single biggest Koha we can make to the world.
 We have embedded a whole new level of science for climate action.
-We measure all our emissions including transportation hours people and stock.
-We’ve remapped all our vegetation, existing and newly planted to confirm we are moving the dial towards our ultimate goal of 10x climate positive.
-We must remain accountable and there is no time to waste ... our planet is in distress.
+We measure all emissions, including transportation hours, people, and stock.
+We’ve remapped all our existing and newly planted vegetation to confirm we are moving the dial towards our ultimate goal of 10x climate positive.
+We must remain accountable, and there is no time to waste ... our planet is in distress.
 We’ve turned to emerging science that uses remote sensing and artificial intelligence to measure the volume of carbon sequestered from our native forest.
-In the future we expect to measure regenerative soil, pastures and tussock land.
-Also we are actively looking at grass types and seaweed which will reduce stock methane emissions.
-Areas that will keep moving our climate-positive dial in the right direction.
+In the future, we expect to measure soil and tussock land.
+We are also actively looking at grass types and seaweed, which will reduce stock methane emissions.
+These areas will keep moving our climate-positive dial in the right direction.
 LHS officially brings Carbon Clear products to market.
-For us this is exciting but just the first step.
-We will keep pushing to learn more, apply more, do better.
+For us, this is exciting but just the first step.
+We will keep pushing to learn, apply, and do better.